 [pdf, epub, kindle, daisy, etc.] Translators have always played a key role in society.
 Medieval translators for example had a major impact on scholarship, and contributed to the development of vernacular languages and national identities around these languages.
 Translators went on playing a key role in the advancement of society for centuries.
 But most translators have become “invisible” in the 21st century, with a precarious life and their names often forgotten on press releases and book covers.
 There is much to do to acknowledge (again) the translators’ major impact on knowledge, science, literature and culture.
-This article was inspired by the “Translation” entry on Wikipedia – and is part of a series on professional translators.
+This article was inspired by the “Translation” entry on Wikipedia.
 Please see also “A dictionary of famous translators through the ages”.

 * In Antiquity

 * In the 20th century

 * In the 21st century

 The translation of the Hebrew Bible into Greek in the 3rd century BCE is regarded as the first major translation in the Western world.
 The dispersed Jews had forgotten Hebrew, their ancestral language, and needed the Bible to be translated into Greek to be able to read it.
 This translation is known as the “Septuagint”, a name that refers to the seventy translators who were commissioned to translate the Hebrew Bible in Alexandria, Egypt.
 Each translator worked in solitary confinement in his own cell, and according to legend all seventy versions proved identical.
 The “Septuagint” became the source text for later translations into Latin, Coptic, Armenian, Georgian and other languages.
 Related biblical texts in Hebrew were also translated into Greek in Alexandria during the two following centuries.

 The translator’s role as a bridge for “carrying across” values between cultures has been discussed since Terence, a Roman playwright who adapted Greek comedies into Roman in the 2nd century BCE.